SergioMEV/solar/README.md

 ### 5. Client Controls

-The following are the controls client users have to edit the file:
+The following are the available controls for users to edit the file:

 - `ENTER`: Modify the current line
 - `I`: Insert a new line